 Throughout the majority of my career I’ve been fortunate to be in a position of a certain degree of creative control, working on novel solutions to problems.
 This path was at least somewhat self-determined, as I chose to pursue early stage startups where I could scratch this itch.
 Consequently, a question I often get asked is ‘how did you make that?’

 I say ‘working out a problem’ because as a product maker and entrepreneur I’m tasked with making things that are functional, that have a clear use to others and a business model attached.
-However, as you’ll see below, the inputs and process I use draw heavily from the realm of arts and artistic expression - specifically an over-reliance on exploring emotion and managing motivation.
-Over time, as I’ve matured, gained mastery in certain domains, and perhaps gotten a bit bored of making yet another CRUD UI, I’ve shifted my perspective to see my work through an artistic lens, and to pursue problems where using artistic tools and approaches are more likely to yield positive outcomes.
-I haven’t yet determined if this is helpful or not in my career, but it does keep things interesting.
+However, as you’ll see below, the inputs and process I use draw from both practical domains like business and user research and the wildly impractical world of artistic expression - specifically an over-reliance on exploring emotion and managing motivation.
+Over time, as I’ve matured, gained mastery in certain domains, and perhaps gotten a bit bored of making yet another CRUD UI, I’ve shifted my perspective to pursue problems where I can engage both practical and artistic sensibilities.
+I haven’t yet determined how helpful or not this is in my career, but it does keep things interesting.

 Finally, I hesitate to write this as a guide for anybody else, because I find most advice to be too prescriptive or confident in its broader applicability.
 I’d like to approach this with more humility, so I’ll only deign to write in the second person (“you” / “we”) for things that I’m pretty sure are more broadly applicable.
 In all other cases, I’ll stick to writing in the first person.

 Making anything is the product of motivations, experiences, and skills collected, cultivated, and transformed over time into your own personal approach.

 Many of these are additive, where you get objectively better at your work as you gain wisdom and learn the underlying patterns of an industry or function.